dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
+- Note that when I call `process(myIntOrFloat)` with union, it implies that there must be functions for both int and union (or a func with union type).
 - explain fwd functions
 - We solve expression problem by using open functions.
 - If you want dispatch with static type, cast the argument to static type.